3 tips to fix a door that won't close right

 When an interior door doesn't properly close, check the hinges, latch and overall fit.
 (Photo by Summer Galyan)

 Interior doors go through a never-ending cycle of being pulled open and pushed closed, which strains hinges, door jambs and latches.
 The constant wear and tear means they may stop closing properly.
-Here are three common door problems and possible solutions:
+Here are three common interior door problems and possible solutions:

 Check for hinge issues

 The hinge side of the door is often the source of closure issues.
 Over time, screws used to hold a hinge in place start to work their way free, causing the door to sag.
 As a result, the door may scrape the door frame when closing, or may no longer properly meet the latch-side strike plate.

 It's also possible for hinge mortises — where the hinge leaves are attached — to be set too deeply, which can cause the door to bind over time as hinge leaves shift.
 Check whether door hinge plates are the problem by opening the door and looking at the jamb: if leaves are sunk below the surface, the mortises are cut too deep.

 To fix a loose hinge leaf, start by trying to tighten the screws.
 If they simply twist in place but won't catch, try inserting longer screws.
 If that doesn't work, try putting a bit of carpenter's glue on a thin sliver of wood or a matchstick and tapping it into the screw hole.
 Once the glue is dry, reinstall the screws.
 To deal with a too-deep mortise, cut and glue in a wood shim to decrease the depth, or use a piece of stiff paper like a playing card or greeting card cut to fit.

 Check for latch problems